DoctorWkt/4bsd-uucp/Docs/Extra_Software.md

 *(this comes from Bill Pechter)*

-I set up an anonymous ftp site on a Digital Ocean droplet running FreeBSD.
+I set up an [ftp://lakewoodmicro.com/pub](anonymous ftp site) on a Digital Ocean droplet running
+FreeBSD.
 I figured that's a historic way of distributing historic software.
 I'm working on getting more available.